pjpmarques/ChainableLED/README.md

 Installation
 ============
-1. Grab the latest version from the download section of GitHub (https://github.com/pjpmarques/ChainableLED/downloads)
+1. Grab the latest version from the download section of GitHub.
+(https://github.com/pjpmarques/ChainableLED/downloads)

 2. Unzip it to your Arduino "libraries" directory.